miroshnikov/idles/README.md

 # IDLES
-A PHP functional utility library, port of Lodash/Ramda with lazy (idle) evaluation.
+A PHP functional utility library, port of javascript Lodash/Ramda libraries to PHP with lazy (idle) evaluation.

-Go to __[https://miroshnikov.github.io/idles/](https://miroshnikov.github.io/idles/)__ for more details.
+Go to __[https://idlephp.tech/](https://idlephp.tech/)__ for more details.